Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 ![I2C Diagram](https://cdn.sparkfun.com/assets/6/4/7/1/e/51ae0000ce395f645d000000.png)

 #### Interfacting with the MCP23017

+In order to properly talk to this parallel flash chip, we will use two MCP23017 chips to control the address lines and one to read from the data lines.
+This will allow us to communicate with all of the needed pins on the flash chip only by using I2C!
+Next we'll look at how to configure the MCP23017 chips via their internal registers.

 The MCP23017 has a series of internal registers that are used to configure the state and direction of the 16 GPIO lines.
 The datasheet outlines all of this information nicely but for our purposes we only need to interract with the following: